Gum Disease Treatment in Castle Rock CO

 Used to treat various gum damage and diseases of the tissues and bones, periodontal surgery allows for the regrowth of damaged areas and prevents tooth loss.
 It can also reduce visible gaps between the gums and teeth to eliminate infection-causing bacteria from getting into those areas.
 Periodontal treatment in Castle Rock can also be used to reshape the jaw; however, it is not suitable for every patient.
-At Castle Rock Dental Health, our experienced team carefully examines each patient and considers their specific needs to provide the best advice for an appropriate course of treatment.
+At Castle Rock Dental Health, our experienced team carefully examines each patient and considers their specific needs to provide the best advice for an appropriate course of gum disease treatment.

 Who is a Candidate for Gum Surgery?

 Individuals with aggressive cases of gingivitis or periodontitis are often recommended for surgical treatment.
 Although gingivitis is typically mild gum disease that results from poor oral hygiene and subsequent buildup of plaque and tartar, it can cause painful swelling, redness, and bleeding of the gums.
 Through surgery, this condition can be reversed.
 By contrast, periodontitis is more severe and typically occurs as a result of gingivitis worsening and not being properly treated.
 This leads to an inflammatory response in the gums, causing them to separate from the teeth, destroying the local tissue and bone.
 When this occurs, bacteria can become trapped and lead to infection and even tooth and bone loss.

 Depending on the patient and the severity of the damage, different surgical options are available.

 - Flap surgery is an effective procedure for patients with deep deposit pockets.
 In this procedure, the gums are lifted off of the teeth so that the buildup can be removed.
 Afterward, the area will be cleaned and reshaped before stitching the gums back into place around the teeth.